 Morning: Coasteering at Ceibwr

 Coasteering was invented in Pembrokeshire, and our favourite home-grown watersport has spread all around the Welsh coast.
-No family holiday is complete without a shared adventure (minimum age usually eight): a blend of shore-scrambling, swell-riding, nature-watching and, if you’re brave, cliff-jumping.
-Adventure Beyond set out from various locations, including Ceibwr, a tiny cove, beloved of smugglers, in the wildest and least visited stretch of Pembrokeshire National Park coastline.
-As a bonus, a huge collapsed sea-cave, the Witches Cauldron, is a short walk down the coast.
+No family holiday is complete without a shared adventure (minimum age is usually eight): a blend of shore-scrambling, swell-riding, nature-watching and, if you’re brave, cliff-jumping.
+Adventure Beyond set out from various locations including Ceibwr, a tiny cove, beloved of smugglers, in the wildest and least-visited stretch of Pembrokeshire National Park coastline.
+As a bonus, a huge collapsed sea cave, the Witches' Cauldron, is a short walk down the coast.

 Afternoon: Walking the Coast Path

-The Pembrokeshire Coast Path was ranked by National Geographic as one of the world’s best distance walks, but its 186 miles (300km) is easily broken up into easy chunks.
-The stretch between Abereiddi and Porthgain is a good example: at one end there’s the Blue Lagoon, an old slate quarry that’s been spectacularly swamped by the sea; at the other is a pretty harbour with a truly epic fish and chip restaurant.
+The Pembrokeshire Coast Path was ranked by National Geographic as one of the world’s best distance walks, but its 186 miles (300km) is easily broken up into manageable chunks.
+The stretch between Abereiddi and Porthgain is a good example: at one end there’s the Blue Lagoon, an old slate quarry that’s been spectacularly swamped by the sea; at the other is a pretty harbour with a truly epic fish and chip restaurant, The Shed Bistro.
 In the middle, steep steps lead down to the gorgeous cliff-backed beach at Traeth Llyfn.

 Day 2 – Ride the sands and the waves